-At the beginning of fiscal year 2021, FW Cook's report to the committee showed that fiscal year 2020 actual total direct compensation (measured by base salary, short-term incentive at actual payout, and long-term incentive at grant date value) for our chief executive officer was positioned at the 67° percentile for US peers and 100° percentile for the secondary Australian peers.
+At the beginning of fiscal year 2022, FW Cook's report to the committee showed that fiscal year 2021 target total direct compensation (measured by base salary, short-term incentive at target payout, and long-term incentive at grant date value) for our chief executive officer was positioned at the 45th percentile for US peers and 91st percentile for the secondary Australian peers.
 These findings were generally aligned with our relative market cap size compared to the peers and our performance.
-This data further illustrated that our chief executive officer had total actual cash compensation at the 69° percentile and equity grant value at the 61 ° percentile of the US peer group, consistent with the philosophy to provide a greater portion of compensation in the form of at-risk and equity compensation.
-Largely due to the unknown impact of the COVID-19 pandemic on our operations and financial results for fiscal year 2021, the committee kept the chief executive officer's base salary and long-term equity award value at fiscal year 2020 values.

 History of positive say-on-pay vote.
-At our annual meeting held in 2020, our stockholders voted to approve, on an advisory basis, the compensation paid to our executive officers disclosed in last year's proxy statement; 91% of the shares voted on this proposal voted in favor of our executive compensation.
+At our annual meeting held in November 2021, our stockholders voted to approve, on an advisory basis, the compensation paid to our executive officers disclosed in last year's proxy statement; 89% of the shares voted on this proposal voted in favor of our executive compensation.

-The 91% support was a slight increase, but largely consistent with the 89% approval in November 2020.
+The 89% support was a slight decrease below, but largely consistent with, the 91% approval in November 2020.
 The compensation committee believes this vote continues to signal support for our programs, which are set based on a US compensation philosophy.

 We believe that our dual US and Australia stockholder base affects the rate of say-on-pay support in a manner that does not apply to many of our US competitors, where the stockholders are more US-based and expect a pay program driven by US labor market norms.
-Our 2020 NYSE stockholder support was 94%, but ASX stockholder support was 76%.
-The committee believes these variations in approval rates primarily reflect the fact that ResMed's compensation practices are more aligned with US compensation practices than those at ASX companies, combined with an expectation by some Australian stockholders that the US-based executive team should have compensation that reflects the local Australian labor market, rather than the US market where most of the executives are domiciled and where ResMed is headquartered and competes for talent.
+The committee believes these approval rates primarily reflect the fact that ResMed's compensation practices are more aligned with US compensation practices than those at ASX companies, combined with an expectation by some Australian stockholders that the US-based executive team should have compensation that reflects the local Australian labor market, rather than the US market where most of the executives are domiciled and where ResMed is headquartered and competes for talent.

-As discussed above in the sub-section titled "Balancing Australian and US compensation practices." the US-based pay philosophy results in executive compensation that is different than the Australian model, with considerably lower base salary, higher short-term cash incentives, and higher target equity value in the US.
+As discussed above in the sub-section titled "Balancing Australian and US compensation practices," the US-based pay philosophy results in executive compensation that is different than the Australian model, with lower base salary, higher short-term cash incentives, and higher target equity value in the US.
 US norms also have a lower percentage of equity value subject to performance conditions than exhibited by Australian companies.
 We balance these competing philosophies by adopting emerging US best practices to grant 50% of equity in performance stock units, which is greater than our US peers, who average 36%.

 We believe our compensation arrangements are in the best long-term interests of our stockholders, because most of our executive officers are in the US, and we compete for talent mostly with companies that pay using US compensation structures.
-We also believe the company's one-, three-, and five-year TSR support the view that the current compensation structure is incentivizing the right behavior, aligns pay with performance, and results in long-term value creation for our stockholders.
+We also believe the company's financial and operational successes in a challenging environment and three, and five-year TSR strength support the view that the current compensation structure is incentivizing the right behavior, aligns pay with performance, and results in long-term value creation for our stockholders.

 Stockholder engagement.
 Our board of directors welcomes engagement with stockholders on our governance practices and policies, board composition, executive compensation framework, and other matters related to our strategy and performance.
-We believe stockholder feedback is important and we have continued informal dialogue with our stockholders.
-We maintained a consistent executive compensation program from fiscal year 2020 to fiscal year 2021.
+We believe stockholder feedback is important and we have continued informal dialogue with our stockholders throughout the year.
+We maintained a consistent executive compensation program from fiscal year 2021 to fiscal year 2022.
+Partially in response to stockholder feedback, the compensation committee determined to lower the maximum payout under our PSU program from 225% to 200%, commencing with the fiscal 2023 awards.